Environment

 The numerous environmental protection campaigns organized over the years are a testament to the company’s success at raising employee awareness of environmental issues:

-• Every year around Easter time, the “Recycling Bunny” visits employees in Switzerland with ideas, tips, and suggestions relating to sustainability and health.
-How often do you hear people ask: “I’m just one person—what can I do about climate change?”
-The answer is: “We are stronger together!
-Every single one of us can make a difference just by consistently recycling our waste.”
-And the more that is recycled, the less that needs to be produced.
+• Every year at Easter, the “Recycling Bunny” visits employees in Switzerland with ideas, tips, and suggestions relating to sustainability and health.
+The more that is recycled, the less needs to be produced.
 As well as preventing huge amounts of emissions from being released into the atmosphere, this will also conserve a lot of natural resources.
-The Recycling Bunny is excited to hear what other ideas employees have to share.

 • In March 2023, employees at Linde MH Germany were called on to donate their old cell phones, tablets, and accessories as part of World Recycling Day.
-Some 80% of the components in a cell phone can be recycled and used to replace material that would otherwise have to be mined from nature.
+Around 80% of the components in a cellphone can now be recycled and used to replace material that would otherwise have to be sourced from nature.
 Linde MH is supporting the “Handys für Hummel, Biene & Co” (Cell Phones for Busy Bees and Friends) initiative of the German Nature And Biodiversity Conservation Union (NABU) with these efforts.
-Since 2006, NABU has been committed to ensuring that cell phones are recycled correctly and to returning the materials of electrical appliances to the material cycle.
-More than 500 devices (cell phones, tablets, headphones, and power adapters) were collected in the NABU boxes at the German sites.
-The campaign was aimed specifically at private cell phones, but Linde MH also takes a proactive approach in this area with regard to company cell phones and devices.
-For several years now, the on-site support team has been collecting outdated or faulty company cell phones at German sites.
-The phones are collected in boxes and, once these are full, they are sent to a service provider who recycles or refurbishes the devices.
+Since 2006, NABU has been committed to ensuring that cellphones are recycled correctly and to returning used electrical appliances to the material cycle.
+A total of more than 500 devices, including cellphones, tablets, headphones, and power adapters, were collected in the NABU boxes at the German sites.
+While this campaign specifically focused on personal devices, Linde MH is also working to ensure devices for work purposes can be reused or used for longer.
+For example, the on-site support team has been collecting outdated or faulty company cellphones at German sites for several years now.
+Once the boxes used to collect the phones are full, the devices are sent to a service provider who then recycles or refurbishes them.

-• A green roof has been installed at Willenbrock Fördertechnik GmbH specifically to protect bees and insects: The 1087 m2 roof of an office building on its premises has been planted with grass, shrubs, and flowers to provide a source of food for bees and other pollinators.
-Green roofs like this not only promote biodiversity in industrial areas, but also improve air quality, lower the ambient temperature, and serve as a buffer for rainwater.
-Going forward, the plan is to cover an economically viable part of the hall roof (total area of 9304 m²) with a PV system in order to produce renewable energy and reduce the company’s dependence on fossil fuels.
+• A green roof has been installed at Willenbrock Fördertechnik specifically to protect bees and insects.
+The 1,087 m2 roof of an office building has been planted with grass, shrubs, and flowers to provide a source of food for bees and other insects.
+Green roofs like this not only promote local biodiversity but also improve air quality, lower the ambient temperature, and store rainwater.
+Going forward, the plan is to install an economically viable number of PV systems covering a total area of 9,304 m² on the hall roof in order to produce renewable energy and reduce the company’s dependence on fossil fuels.

-• At Fenwick-Linde’s branches in France, information on the potential ways to reduce energy consumption has been posted in the buildings, generating savings of around 5100 euros and a reduction of 10 tons of CO2e in 2022.
+• Information on potential ways to reduce energy consumption has been posted in the buildings at Fenwick-Linde’s branches in France, generating savings of around 5,100 euros and a reduction of 10 tons of CO2e in 2022.

-Linde MH Idea Management has been an established part of the company for many years now and supports the continuous development of the company through the suggestions provided by employees.
-The aim is to improve quality, productivity, and job satisfaction in the company by drawing on the knowledge and experience of all employees.
-The department strives to unlock untapped potential for improvement and incorporate it into the continuous improvement process for the entire product and service portfolio, production and work processes, and working conditions, including occupational health and safety and environmental protection—ultimately benefiting both the company and its employees.
+Idea Management has been an established part of Linde MH for many years now and supports the continuous development of the company through the suggestions provided by employees.
+Quality, productivity, and job satisfaction are thus improved in the company by drawing on the knowledge and experience of all employees.
+The aim is to unlock untapped potential and incorporate it into the continuous improvement process for the entire product and service portfolio.
+This also includes production and work processes as well as working conditions, including occupational health and safety and environmental protection.
 Ideas for improvement are assessed by an expert from the relevant department using defined evaluation criteria and rewarded based on the resulting score.

-In 2022, Idea Management organized its first environmental sustainability campaign.
-Employees were invited to submit their ideas for how to make Linde MH more sustainable over a period of three weeks.
+In 2022, Idea Management organized its first environmental sustainability campaign, which invited employees to submit their ideas on how to make Linde MH more sustainable over a period of three weeks.
 Questions included: “How can we reduce our energy consumption, conserve raw materials and components, or reuse them more efficiently in a circular economy?” and “How can we optimize our supply chains and transport routes from an environmental standpoint and reduce waste or recycle it better?”
 A jury evaluated the ten best ideas and rewarded the three ideas with the biggest environmental impact.
-Linde MH has since implemented six ideas that came directly from employees.
+Linde MH has since implemented a total of seven ideas that came directly from employees.

-These changes have not only reduced the company’s environmental footprint, but also demonstrate its commitment to the responsible use of resources and changing management decisions in the area of sustainability.
-The positive impact of these initiatives provides an incentive to introduce similar sustainable practices at all plants—and, in doing so, make a significant contribution to a sustainable future for the company.
+By introducing these measures, Linde MH has reduced its environmental footprint and underscored its commitment to using resources in a responsible way.
+The success of these initiatives provides an incentive to introduce similar sustainable practices at all plants—and thus make a significant contribution to a sustainable future for the company.

 Hydrogen

 Hydrogen is expected to be an integral part of the energy mix of the future.
-Linde MH sees it as a promising alternative for use in large fleets working around the clock—particularly because the trucks can be refueled in a matter of minutes.
+Linde MH sees it as a promising alternative to conventional drives that can be used in large fleets working around the clock—particularly because the trucks can be refueled in a matter of minutes.
 The company has been producing green hydrogen using its own infrastructure on plant premises since spring 2023, and is using this hydrogen to power 21 fuel cell trucks in the plant fleet.
 At the heart of the system is an electrolyzer, which breaks down water (H2O) into its component parts of oxygen (O2) and hydrogen (H2) using electricity.
-To ensure that this endeavor also makes sense from a climate technology perspective, only green electricity obtained from wind, water, the sun, and other renewable energy sources is used for this purpose.
-Linde MH intends to have this green hydrogen certified accordingly in the near future.
+To ensure that this endeavor also makes sense from a climate technology perspective, only electricity obtained from wind, water, the sun, and other renewable energy sources is used for this purpose.
+Linde MH intends to have this green hydrogen certified in the near future.

 Fleet and Transport Management

 In terms of the switch to more environmentally friendly drives, the fleet and transport management strategy is to replace the company’s own combustion vehicles with electric models.
-Jetschke in Germany, for example, replaced two diesel vans with two electric vans in the second quarter of 2022, and in the third quarter it replaced two diesel vehicles with two purely electric vehicles plus a further eight diesel vehicles with eight plug-in gasoline hybrid vehicles.
+For example, Jetschke Industriefahrzeuge—a Linde MH subsidiary in Germany—replaced two diesel vans with two electric vans in the second quarter of 2022.
+In the third quarter, Linde MH replaced two diesel vehicles with two purely electric vehicles plus a further eight diesel vehicles with eight plug-in gasoline hybrid vehicles.

-New EV charging stations were also installed in 2022—eight in Bremen and six in Großburgwedel—to promote e-mobility among employees.
-Willenbrock’s company vehicle fleet currently consists of 26 hybrid vehicles and 2 electric vehicles, and this trend is on the rise.
+Fourteen new EV charging stations were also installed at Willenbrock Fördertechnik in 2022—eight in Bremen and six in Großburgwedel—to promote e-mobility among employees.
+The company’s vehicle fleet currently consists of 26 hybrid vehicles and two electric vehicles.